Computer Science Background

 Coursera

-Incoming/current UCSD students: UCSD students may take the Coursera classes recommended above for free through Coursera for UC San Diego (use this rather than the regular registration links on the Coursera class and specialization pages above).
+Incoming/current UCSD students: UCSD students may take the Coursera classes recommended above for free through Coursera for UC San Diego (use this rather than the regular registration links on the Coursera pages above).
 On successfully completing each course, Coursera will issue a certificate of completion, roughly like a “Pass” on a “Pass/Fail” grading scale.
 However, Coursera classes do not count for UCSD course credit, do not issue letter grades, do not appear on your UCSD transcript, and do not count towards your UCSD degree requirements, whereas CSE 101 does count.
 This is just an option for you to prepare for CSE 282 and other graduate CSE courses.

 You can also work on the Coursera classes even before starting at UCSD.
 You're eligible for Coursera for UC San Diego once you are admitted and set up your UCSD accounts.
 You may be able to audit the courses prior to that (however, you don't get a certificate of completion if you audit a course).